MaxenceQueyrel/udacity_ex_3/starter/model_card_template.md

 ## Model Details

 Maxence Queyrel created this model.
-It is alogistic regression using the default hyperparameters in scikit-learn 1.0
+It is a logistic regression using the default hyper parameters in scikit-learn 1.0

 ## Intended Use